npcole/npyscreen/docs/source/widgets-multiline.rst

     .. py:method:: BufferPager.buffer(lines, scroll_end=True, scroll_if_editing=False)

         Add `lines` to the contained deque object.
 If `scroll_end` is True, scroll to the end of the buffer.
 If `scroll_if_editing` is True, then scroll to the end even if the user is currently editing the Pager.
 If the contained deque object was created with a maximum length, then new data may cause older data to be forgotten.

+MultiLineEditable
+    A list of items that the user can edit, based on the multiline classes.
+New in version 3.9

+    .. py:method:: get_new_value()

+        This method should return a 'blank' object that can be used to initialize a new item on the list.
+By default it returns an empty string.

+    .. py:mehod:: check_line_value(vl)

+        This method should say whether vl is a valid object that can be added to the list, returning True or False.
+By default, this method rejects empty strings.

+MultiLineEditableTitle
+    A titled version of MultiLineEditable.
+The class attribute *_entry_type* controls the type of contained widget.

+MultiLineEditableBoxed
+    A boxed version of MultiLineEditable.
+The class attribute **_entry_type* controls the type of contained widget.

 Custom Multiselect Widgets